-- Objective:Notify each mobilehome park association of the availability of theMPRROP and provide information material on the City's website. - Agency: City of Arvin (Planning Division)

-Financing: General Fund and NPRROP (if available)

-Time Frame: Annually 2017-2023, as NOFAs are available
+Objective: 1) Notify mobilehome park residents and associations of the MPRROP and provide information material on the City's website.
+2) Mail flyers to mobilehome park owners regarding regional, State and Federal resources and funds.
+Agency: City of Arvin (CDD) Financing: General Fund Time Frame: Annually 2017-2023, as NOFAs are available

-9. Section 8 Rental Assistance
+10. Section 8 Rental Assistance